biocatiit/website/content/pages/about_saxs.rst

 BioCAT uses a Wyatt Eclipse NEON with dilution control module (DCM) for optimal separation.
 This is coupled to a Wyatt DAWN HELEOS II MALS+DLS (17 channels LS, plus 1 DLS) detector, and a Wyatt Optilab T-rEX dRI detector for the MALS-DLS-RI measurements.
-BioCAT provides the following channels, spacers, and membranes for
+It is run off of an Agilent 1260 Infinity II HPLC with a multisampler and mulit-wavelength UV detector.
+BioCAT provides the following channels, spacers, and membranes for users:
-users:

 *   Wyatt Short Channel
 *   Wyatt Long Channel
 *   Wyatt Dispersion Inlet Channel
-*   Polyethersulfone (PES) membranes with 5, 10 and 30 kDa MW cutoffs
+*   Polyethersulfone (PES) membranes with 10 and 30 kDa MW cutoffs
-*   Regenerated cellulose (RC) membranes with 2, 5, 10 and 30 kDa MW cutoffs
+*   Regenerated cellulose (RC) membranes with 10 and 30 kDa MW cutoffs
 *   275, 400 and 525 µm spacers

-These experiments are more involved, and often require some work to optimize an appropriate elution program, so it is important to discuss your potential AF4-MALS-SAXS experiments with beamline personnel before requesting beamtime.
+These experiments are more involved, and often require some work to optimize an appropriate separation program, so it is important to discuss your potential AF4-MALS-SAXS experiments with beamline personnel before requesting beamtime.

+.. _tr-saxs:

 Time-Resolved SAXS
 ====================